kubernetes/kops/docs/networking/flannel.md

 ### Configuring Flannel iptables resync period

-As of Kops 1.12.0, Flannel iptables resync option is configurable via editing a cluster and adding `iptablesResyncSeconds` option to spec:
+As of kOps 1.12.0, Flannel iptables resync option is configurable via editing a cluster and adding `iptablesResyncSeconds` option to spec:

 ```yaml